 13. A Frame Bedroom Vaulted Ceiling

-Living in an A-frame bedroom vaulted ceiling space offers a unique and cozy architectural experience where the walls and ceiling are essentially the dramatic, steep slopes create a triangular room that feels incredibly snug and protective.
-Often, these ceilings are finished in warm cedar or pine planks to emphasize the cabin-like the floor space may be limited by the slanting walls, built-in storage and low-profile furniture are key to making the room peak of the "A" provides a perfect spot for a large triangular window, offering panoramic views of the surrounding landscape and making the inhabitant feel truly connected to nature.
+Living in an A-frame bedroom vaulted ceiling space offers a unique and cozy architectural experience where the walls and ceiling are essentially the same.
+The dramatic, steep slopes create a triangular room that feels incredibly snug and protective.
+Often, these ceilings are finished in warm cedar or pine planks to emphasize the cabin-like feel.
+Because the floor space may be limited by the slanting walls, built-in storage and low-profile furniture are key to making the room functional.
+The peak of the "A" provides a perfect spot for a large triangular window, offering panoramic views of the surrounding landscape and making the inhabitant feel truly connected to nature.

 14. Traditional Vaulted Ceiling Bedroom